Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

 and the rotation field power spectrum is given by

-Anisotropies in the rotation field can be a result of inhomogeneities in the axion field.
-If the axion field is seeded during inflation, it leads to a Gaussian random rotation field with a nearly scale-invariant spectrum at large scales ($L\lesssim 100$), with an amplitude connected to the inflationary Hubble parameter $H_{\m{I}}$,
+Anisotropies in the rotation field can result from inhomogeneities in the axion field, for example.
+If the axion field is seeded during inflation, it leads to a Gaussian random rotation field with a nearly scale-invariant spectrum at large scales ($L\lesssim 100$), with an amplitude connected to the inflationary Hubble parameter $H_{\m{I}}$: